MicrosoftDocs/customer-insights/ci-docs/segments.md

 ## Export segments

-You can export a segment from the segments page or the [exports page](export-destinations.md).
+Export a segment from the segments page or the [exports page](export-destinations.md).

 1. Go to the **Segments** page.